vikimihova/Book-Platform/README.md

 - discover what titles friends are reading
 - see recent book reviews related to the titles in their own reading lists

-Admin:
+Admins:
-- creates/edits/deletes books
+- create/edit/delete books
-- creates/deletes characters
+- create/delete characters

 ## BUILT WITH
 - ASP.NET Core 8.0